 - a.
 Turn off and LOCK OUT the power source. - b.
 Make sure installation is in accordance with manufacturer's instructions. - c.
 Check and tighten all fasteners. - d.
 Spin centrifugal wheel to see if rotation is free. - e.
 Check all set-screws and keys; tighten if necessary. - f.
-Torqued set screws have a colored Torque Seal mark indicating the correct torque has been applied. - g.
-Check belt or direct drive coupling for alignment (use recommended belt tension gauges). - h.
-Check belt for proper sheave selection. - i.
+Torqued set-screws have a colored Torque Seal mark indicating the correct torque has been applied - g.
+Check belt or direct drive coupling for alignment - h.
+Check belt for proper belt tension - i.
 Make sure there is no foreign or loose material in ductwork leading to and from fan or in the fan itself. - j.
 Properly secure all safety guards. - k.
 Secure all access doors to fan and ductwork. - I. Check line voltage with motor nameplate. - m.
 Check wiring.